You are here

 - Have tattoos, body-piercing, acupuncture or electrolysis with equipment that is not properly sterilized

-Hepatitis B may be passed from mother to baby during birthing.
-Babies born to mothers with HBV are given immunglobulin and vaccinations soon after being born.
-Given the benefits of breastfeeding, a mother is usually encouraged to breastfeed, except when her nipples are cracked or bleeding.
+Hepatitis B may be passed from parent to baby during birthing.
+Babies born to people with HBV are given immunglobulin and vaccinations soon after being born.
+Given the benefits of breastfeeding/ chestfeeding, parents are usually encouraged to breastfeed/ chestfeed, except when her nipples are cracked or bleeding.

 You cannot get hepatitis B from casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.